toxinu/leselys/README.rst

 Leselys
 =======

 I'm Leselys, your very elegant RSS reader.

-No bullshit Android, iPhone apps, just a responsive design for every device.
+No `bullshit apps`_ for Android, iPhone, etc. Just a responsive design and for every device.

 Leselys is Heroku ready and easy to install.
 It can be used with your very own storage backend.
 Take a look at the `MongoDB`_ example.

 There is a `demo here`_ (demo/demo).

 Leselys is in heavy development right now, and feedback is welcome.